Azure/autorest.clicommon/README.md

     #    cli-flatten-payload-max-poly-as-resource-prop-count: 8
     #    # max properties allowed from flatten of sub-class as param
     #    cli-flatten-payload-max-poly-as-param-prop-count: 8

-    flatten-param:
-        # if true, parameter mentioned in 'fatten-params' will be flattened.
-The flatten will do one level.
-        # The flatten parameter should be object and in payload
-        cli-flatten-param-enabled: true

     # example for split-operation
     # cli-directive: